“The greatest danger in times of turbulence is not the turbulence—it is to act with yesterday’s logic.” —Peter Drucker

 While the Holy Grail is naturally found when a consumer is in the “want to buy” phase, micro-moments marketing leverages success by understanding the client intent at every stage of the journey before subsequently providing what is needed to strengthen the brand-consumer connection and move them along the journey to conversion.

-Micro-moments marketing has been a growing trend for several years, but the landscape changes caused by COVID-19 and other factors have made it more important than ever.
+Micro-moments marketing has been a growing trend for several years, but the landscape has changed, and other factors made them more important than ever.
 Whichever of the four stages a client is at, they are in a position where key decisions will be formed.
 They expect brands to deliver insights with immediate results.
 Dubious about that statement?
 Let’s take a look at the facts:

 - 91% of smartphone users look up information while in the middle of a task